Tourouvre au Perche: Wattway

 On 22 December 2016, the world's first solar-panel road - the Wattway on the RD5 road - was inaugurated.
 It was covered with 2,800 square meters of electricity-generating panels.
 The panels are covered with a resin containing fine sheets of silicon, making them tough enough to withstand all traffic.
 The project cost 5m Euros.
 On 22 July 2019 it was reported to be a colossal failure.

+National Heritage sites

+The Commune has a total of 5 buildings and areas listed as a Monument historique.